As of September 15th, 2022

 - Do NOT attend soccer activities if you are not feeling well or have any COVID related symptoms.

-- Parents must notify the team Coach and the LUSC COVID Safety Officer if their player has a known case of COVID, is exposed to a known case of COVID, or they are otherwise notified directly or indirectly by any school or town health employee that they are subject to any type of COVID restriction on their activity.
-The LUSC COVID Safety Officer will advise on any steps to take regarding soccer activities, as well as any team or club notifications that may need to occur.
+- Parents must notify the team Coach and the LUSC COVID Safety Officer if their player has a known case of COVID during the soccer season.
+The LUSC COVID Safety Officer will advise on any steps to take regarding soccer activities.

-- Per Lexington Public Health, if a player is not allowed to attend in-person school, due to either an exposure notice or quarantine guidance from the school, then this attendance restriction automatically extends to participation in soccer activities.
+- Per Lexington Public Health, if a player is not allowed to attend in-person school, due to either illness or quarantine guidance from the school, then this attendance restriction automatically extends to participation in soccer activities.
 Players cannot return to soccer activities until they have completed the restriction timeline and/or actions set by the school.
-Please note that, per Lexington Public Health, the “Test and Stay” program does NOT apply to non-school activities.
-Individuals doing Test and Stay are to quarantine from other activities until they are fully cleared by the school at the end of the testing period.
-Questions about Test and Stay should be directed to your school nurse or Lexington Public Health.
+Questions about this should be directed to your school nurse or Lexington Public Health.